 Now 42, Lewis was still a teenager when she first entered the pop culture consciousness in her Oscar-nominated role in Martin Scorsese’s Cape Fear remake in 1991.
 Three years later, she was riding shotgun with Woody Harrelson on a romantic murder spree in Oliver Stone’s frenetic Natural Born Killers, and her reputation for daring, dangerous roles was secure.
 She worked steadily on camera for years after.
 Then came the abrupt halt to become a rock star.

-And she hasn’t looked back since.
-Though she went solo in 2009, Lewis recently reunited with the Licks, and she’s jumped back into film and television, too.
-Currently, she’s shooting Season 2 of sci-fi series Wayward Pines, and she’s working on new music as well.
+Lewis hasn’t looked back since.
+Though she went solo in 2009, Lewis recently reunited with the Licks, and has reengaged her acting career in film and television, too.
+Currently, she’s shooting season two of sci-fi series Wayward Pines in the US, and she’s working on new music.

-But balancing these two careers isn’t always easy, and that struggle is the focus of Hard Lovin’ Woman, a new documentary short directed by her friend and fellow actor Michael Rapaport, available April 23 on Red Bull TV.
+But balancing these two careers isn’t always easy, and that struggle is the focus of a new documentary short directed by her friend and fellow actor Michael Rapaport, available on Red Bull TV.

 THE RED BULLETIN: So did you feel like you had unfinished business with the Licks?

 JULIETTE LEWIS: Yes.
 Have you lost a parent?
 Everything from this point on is informed by the loss of my dad a year ago.
 Time is precious, and I’m blasting through to commit hard to the things I love and can make me grow.
 One of those is being a songwriter and a live performer.